 The Group's exposure to changes in interest rates results from investing and borrowing activities undertaken to manage its liquidity and capital requirements.
 The majority of the Group's borrowings, other than a portion of long-term, fixed-rate bonds, bear interest at floating rates.
 An increase in interest rates would therefore result in a relatively immediate increase in the cost of servicing the Group's indebtedness and could adversely affect its results of operations.
+Faced with the current inflationary environment, most major central banks have been aggressively increasing interest rates since the beginning of 2022.
 Although borrowing costs are taken into account when setting marketing transaction terms, there is no assurance that increased financing costs can be passed on to customers and/or suppliers.
 The Group may elect in the future to enter into interest rate swaps to convert some or all of its floating-rate debt to fixed-rate debt or enter into fixed-rate to floating-rate swaps.
 There can be no assurance that the Group will not be materially adversely affected by interest rate changes in the future.